A simple smoothie rich in probiotics, with fresh fennel and mint to calm the gut and help dispel gas.

 [bctt tweet="The Anti-Bloat Smoothie: with coconut, fresh fennel and mint.
 Gut-calming recipe here." username="laurenglucina"]

 Luckily I am a little wiser now in terms of what to eat.
 I have lovingly named this smoothie The Anti Bloat.
 It’s the anti-dote to a popped top button!
 It has a few special ingredients in it that are known carminatives and help to settle digestive distress:

 Coconut yoghurt is full of live probiotics such as lactobacillus acidophilus, which help to re-establish the good bacteria that live in our digestive tracts.
 Their presence helps to suppress the growth of bad bacteria, and aids in digestion.
 Think of them as the good guys that keep the peace in our tummies, so we don’t get gas or bloating.
-You can try making your own coconut yogurt at home, by blending the meat of a few coconuts with a teaspoon of probiotic powder, then leaving it in a bowl, covered, at room temperature to culture overnight.
+You can try making your own coconut yogurt at home, by blending the meat of a few coconuts with a teaspoon of probiotic powder, then leaving it in a bowl, covered, at room temperature to culture overnight (follow this recipe here).

-Mint is a well known digestant.
-It is helpful in soothing symptoms of Irritable Bowel Syndrome such as gas and spasms in the gastrointestinal tract.
+Mint is helpful in soothing symptoms of Irritable Bowel Syndrome such as gas and spasms in the gastrointestinal tract.
 It assists in the elimination of toxins and adds a great dimension to the taste, but you can also enjoy it as a simple tea after a meal for the same effects.

 Finally, avoiding things like refined sugars, artificial sweeteners, chewing gum, fried and spicy foods, dairy, and legumes will also help keep your belly nice and calm.

-1 tablespooon 100% pure maple syrup (or use one pitted medjool date, or a few drops of liquid stevia)
+- 1 teaspoon 100% pure maple syrup or use one pitted Medjool date, or a few drops of liquid stevia